-What are your transformational ideas for the future transport system for Taihape?
+What are your transformational ideas for the future transport system for Taihape?What do you think the opportunities are for future industrial growth in Taihape?

 What are the transport opportunities and challenges facing Taihape?

-What are opportunities to connect these natural assets together?
+Nature Networks What are opportunities to connect these natural assets together?